Remi-Gau/BIDS-Starter-Kit/_sources/faq.md

 -   [Fieldtrip](http://www.fieldtriptoolbox.org/faq/how_can_i_anonymize_an_anatomical_mri/)
     under matlab can do it.
--   SPM8 and SPM12: when in the batch editor fo to --> SPM menu --> Util -->
+-   SPM8 and SPM12: when in the batch editor go to --> SPM menu --> Util -->
     De-face

 ## EEG specific questions